Thesis and other Research Support

 Each year, the Honors College brings twenty or so students to this event.
 Students participate in the academic discourse of the conference while exploring an interesting U.S. city.
 Past conferences have been held in Chicago, Denver, San Antonio, Philadelphia, Atlanta, St. Louis, Salt Lake City, and Washington, D.C.

 See the world!

 Charles V. Stanhope ’71 Study Abroad Fellowships

 Funds for Honors College Students studying abroad.
 There is typically one $1000 award each year.

 Honors College Students who wish to make a difference, both locally and globally.
 These scholarships enable a student to take part in a service opportunity far from America’s shores.
 Past recipients have traveled to Ireland, Ghana, Peru, and Tanzania!

 Check out the stories and pictures from our study abroad students.
 And, don’t forget, students who study abroad and complete the requirements of the tutorial alternative portfolio have their third-year Honors requirements waived.
 Check the details out here.

-This Competition awards a prize of $2800 plus an original engraved sculpture to the University of Maine undergraduate student (not restricted to the Honors College) who writes the strongest essay on the 2012-2013 theme of “The Ethics of Globalization.”
+This Competition awards a prize of $2800 plus an original engraved sculpture to the University of Maine undergraduate student (not restricted to the Honors College) who writes the strongest essay on the 2013-2014 theme of “The Ethics of Discovery.”